The Ultimate Bearded Dragon Lighting Guide

 You do not have to buy very expensive reptile heat lamps for that.
 In fact normal heat lamp from the DIY market is okay.
 I recommend to go with 100W, but it depends on your tank size.
 You can also regulate the temperature by hanging the heat lamp a little higher above the tank.

-So you can simply use this normal 100W light bulb from Amazon here plus clamp lamp to place it on your terrarium and of course a thermometer so you can see if you get the right temperature.
+So you can simply use this normal 100W light bulb from Amazon here and get this clamp lamp to place it on your terrarium and of course a thermometer like this one so you can see if you get the right temperature.
 I recommend to go with the ReptiTemp here.
 Simply point and click to check the temperature 🙂

 Beside warmth, the light bulb also provides a lot of white light, which is excellent.
 Besides that it is very cheap.